Level 5 Early Years Lead Practitioner Apprenticeship

 Occupation Summary

-This profession is practised in various environments, including day nurseries, playgroups, nursery schools, pre-schools, kindergartens, primary schools, hospitals, social care settings, after-school programmes, and local authority services.
-The primary goal of this role is to be a proactive and influential practitioner, directly engaging with children while expertly overseeing daily operations.
-As hands-on professionals, they model effective play-based learning and support others in refining their practices.
-These highly skilled professionals take charge of the care, learning, and development of all young children in their care, adapting to individual needs and ensuring inclusive, holistic provision.
-They stay connected to local and national developments in the sector and are dedicated to enhancing their own professional and educational skills.
+This occupation is found in a range of educational settings which can include day nurseries, playgroups, nursery schools, pre-schools, kindergartens, primary schools, hospitals, social care educational settings, out of school environments and local authority provision.
+The broad purpose of the occupation is to be a proactive and influential practitioner, working directly with children, skilfully leading day to day practice at an operational level.
+As active practitioners they are effective role models of play based learning, supporting others to develop their own practice.
+They are highly skilled professionals who take an operational lead for the care, learning and development of all young children within their care, adapting to individual needs providing inclusive and holistic provision.
+They engage with sector developments both locally and nationally, with a commitment to developing their own professional and educational competencies.

-In their day-to-day work, individuals in this role interact with children from birth to eight years old, as well as families, colleagues, other professionals, and relevant agencies.
-They are responsible for maintaining the quality of learning and development within their setting, leading the operational aspects of this provision.
-Typically, they manage other practitioners and oversee specific areas or environments such as Communication and Language, Planning and Assessment, Forest School, or Physical Activity and Nutrition.
-They usually report directly to the head of the setting, whether it be the Manager, Leader, or Director.
+In their daily work, an employee in this occupation interacts with children aged birth to eight years, families, practitioners, other professionals and appropriate agencies.
+An employee in this occupation will be responsible for supporting the quality of learning and development in their educational setting.
+They lead on the operational aspects of this provision and are typically responsible for leading other practitioners, an aspect or environment such as; Communication and Language, Planning and Assessment, Forest School, Physical Activity and Nutrition.
+They usually report directly to the head of the educational setting (The Manager, The Leader, The Director).

 Level 5 Early Years Lead Practitioner